TomasBivainis/f1-analysis/README.md

 ## Commands

-- type `python3 race_scraper.py` to scrape the information about the given race in the files list.
+- type `python3 main.pt` to scrape all of the needed information.